syrianarchive/syrianarchive-investigations/investigations/BalyounMarket.md

 <iframe height="550" src="https://public.tableau.com/profile/syrianarchiveorg#!/vizhome/FlightObservationson7December2019/Sheet1?:showVizHome=no&:embed=y" width="780"></iframe>

 Around twenty minutes before the attack on Balyoun, at approximately 13:40, spotters first observed a fixed wing Russian aircraft departing southeast from Hmeimim Airbase.
 Shortly thereafter, at 13:54, a Russian fixed wing aircraft was spotted circling Jabal Al Zawiya, an area surrounding Balyoun village.
 Previous research has found that warplanes circling over a location indicates target acquisition and/or preparation for an imminent attack.
 Furthermore, at 14:09, a Russian fixed wing aircraft was spotted flying north over Kafr Oweid, a village just southwest of Balyoun.
-Lastly, presumably after the airstrikes on the village (around 14:05, 14:11, and 14:27), Russian fixed wing aircraft were spotted flying south over Kafranbel, a village 10 km south of Balyoun.
+Lastly, presumably after the airstrike on the village (around 14:05, 14:11, and 14:27), Russian fixed wing aircraft were spotted flying south over Kafranbel, a village 10 km south of Balyoun.

 Although this data matches media and posts on social media that purport the attack as committed by the Russian Air Force, no evidence available shows the direct involvement of the observed aircraft in the attack on Balyoun.
-Nevertheless, the presence of these aircrafts above the neighboring villages and towns at the time that the attack occurred increases the likelihood that the airstrikes were carried out by the Russian Air Force
+Nevertheless, the presence of these aircrafts above the neighboring villages and towns at the time that the attack occurred increases the likelihood that the airstrike was carried out by the Russian Air Force

 # Conclusion
-As detailed in interviews conducted by the investigations team, verified open source media, and flight observation data, Balyoun market and its surrounding residential areas were attacked by two airstrikes on 7 Dec 2019 between 14:00 and 14:15.
+As detailed in interviews conducted by the investigations team, verified open source media, and flight observation data, Balyoun market and its surrounding residential areas were attacked by an airstrike with two missiles on 7 Dec 2019 between 14:00 and 14:15.
 The missiles, according to testimony, hit the house of the Al Hammadi family near the market and a school around thirty meters away.
 The attack killed nine people and injured fourteen others.
 Because of the limited information available in open source investigations, the Syrian Archive was unable to definitively identify the perpetrators of the attack.
 However, flight observation data, witness testimony, and open source media indicate the Russian Air Force as potentially responsible for the attack.